GregCM/whrwthal/README.md

 - [ ] Calendar synced "Daily Readings" to serve as a structured study tool (retrieved from BLB sites)

-- [ ] Better tkinter / pip embedding (possible compression methods) to make install non-hellish for Windows users
+- [ ] Better tkinter / python embedding (possible compression methods) to make install non-hellish for Windows users

 - [ ] PGP cryptographic protections

 - [ ] Frequency charts

-- [ ] Eliminate requirements and need for pip with a Pure Python implementation
+- [X] Eliminate requirements and need for pip with a Pure Python implementation

 ## Resources ##